Courses

 Course coordinator: Tehmina Mustafa

 About duration and dates: 4 weeks.
-Regarding admission, please visit here: http://www.uib.no/en/cih/71970/courses-cih (annual application date 1 November)
+Regarding admission, please visit here: http://www.uib.no/en/cih/71970/courses-cih (annual application deadline 1 November)

 Classification: advanced optional